 4. Visit the Great Aussie Beer Shed

 For another touch of Australiana, head to the Great Aussie Beer Shed and Heritage Farm Museum, on the outskirts of Echuca.
-Unfortunately, we weren’t able to visit as the museum is only open on weekends, public holidays and school holidays.
+Unfortunately, we weren’t able to visit as the museum is only open on weekends, public holidays and school holidays, but I’ve heard great things from other visitors.

 5. Visit a Dog-Friendly Winery